dotnet/docs/docs/csharp/language-reference/compiler-messages/warning-waves.md

 ---
 title: "C# Compiler warning waves"
-description: "C# warning waves are optional warnings that can be reported on code where previously a warning would not have been reported.
+description: "C# warning waves are optional warnings that can be reported on code where previously a warning wouldn't have been reported.
 They represent practices that could be harmful, or potentially elements that may be breaking changes in the future." ms.date: 04/27/2022
 f1_keywords:
   - "CS7023"